ChloeeGrace/LLaMA-Unidetector/README.md

 <h2 style="font-family: 'Times New Roman'; font-size: 15px;">🔔Notice</h2>

-We will release our code and VQA dataset to support future research in remote sensing open-vocabulary object detection.
+Next, we will release some scripts between the object localization and foreground recognition stages to complete the connection between the object localization and foreground recognition stages.

 <h2 style="font-family: 'Times New Roman'; font-size: 15px;">📢Contact</h2>